sivanivedula/cse15l-lab-reports/lab3.md

 courts are now developing the goals and strategies that resulted
 ```
 * In this example, I used grep to find the word "resulted" in the Progress_report.txt file, and it returned the 3 different lines "streamlined.
 Some modifications resulted in more comprehensive", "client issues have resulted in the expansion of services to", "courts are now developing the goals and strategies that resulted"
 * My source for this command is chatGPT, and the input and output are pasted below.
-From the output from ChatGPT, I used the first example point.
+From the output from ChatGPT, I used the first example point as an idea for a grep command.

 input:
 > what are some common ways to use grep